privacycg/CHIPS/README.md

 [Service workers are disabled](https://developer.mozilla.org/en-US/docs/Mozilla/Firefox/Privacy/State_Partitioning) in Firefox when Dynamic Partitioning is enabled, but they are [working on implementing a partitioned service worker solution](https://bugzilla.mozilla.org/show_bug.cgi?id=1495241).

+Service workers are listed as a type of storage that should be partitioned in the [PrivacyCG's Client-Side Storage Partitioning](https://github.com/privacycg/storage-partitioning) proposal.

 ### Browser extensions

 #### Extension pages